jnguyennz/jnotes/about.md

 permalink: /about/
 ---

+# Favorites quote
-# The masters failed more times than the beginners ever tried
+## The masters failed more times than the beginners ever tried

 # References: